Izumi0XD/CYBER_SECURITY_NOTES/DAY_12/README.md

 As we acan see there are 6 exploits for this vulnerability, we will be using the one which can be done (Metasploit) cuz it most efficient and easy to do

 ### • 4.
-METASPLOIT : The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development.
+METASPLOIT : The Metasploit Project is a computer security project that provides information about security vulnerabilities and aids in penetration testing and IDS signature development. </br>

+• Now to acess metasploit we have to type a command

+    msfconsole

+• After getting into msfconsole we have to search for the vulnerability ***"ms17-010"***

+• Now select the 1st one with the name ***"Eternalblue"*** by using command ***"use 0"***

+    use 0